Common types of Engagements

 That’s why one of my most popular types of engagements with clients involves the simultaneous work of developing a new initiative or project and using that work to help reveal what a new strategy should be.
 It might seem counterintuitive, but I’ve seen many organizations successfully understand and implement a new or updated strategic position because we developed it while working on a project integral to their brand.

 Much of my work with clients involves digital and creative production.
 This includes websites, web apps, mobile apps, software, publishing, and other creative production oriented work.
-My work is certainly not limited to these areas, though I do have more than a decade of experience with those types of projects.
+My work is certainly not limited to these areas, though I do have more than a fifteen years of experience with those types of projects.

 Strategic Alignment and Implementation

 This type of engagement is best for businesses that already have a new strategy under development.
 They often find the real challenge is determining how to align it with their current work and fitting it into their culture.
 While I use my Strategic Positioning Spectrum in all my work, it’s especially helpful with this type of engagement.
 We’ll define the right fit of activities needed and determine how they should be implemented and by who.
 And, we’ll do this while determining how the culture should shift to accommodate the new strategy.

 It’s most common for me to establish a monthly retainer for the life of a project or engagement.
 We’ll base it on an estimated number of hours per month with a flat monthly fee.
 No complicated billing or time keeping.
 A retainer is often best for work that will last longer than three months.

 I also arrange project-based engagements for more contained, defined work that is likely to last less than three months or have tightly defined boundaries.
 We’ll still determine a flat fee so everything stays predictable for both of us.

 I also offer short workshops to introduce or kick-start strategic and innovation work.